top of page

 I studied violin at the Birmingham Conservatoire, both undergrad and postgrad and finished my time there with my piano trio on a fellowship course.
 I am associate 2nd violin with the City of Birmingham Symphony Orchestra, principal 2nd violin with Orchestra of the Swan, as well as freelancing with major orchestras across the UK.
 I am a founding member of the Hepplewhite Piano Trio which has performed extensively across the UK for chamber music societies and festivals, won numerous competitions and attended the prestigious IMS Prussia Cove.

-Whilst at music college, I became particularly interested in the area of music psychology when I was preparing for competitions, exams and concerts.
-As I engaged with these psychological techniques, I noticed there was shift in my mind (which had a knock-on effect on my playing) from being in the practice room to being on the stage, soon realising that in order to perform as I wanted, a lot of my preparation was happening mentally.
+Whilst at music college, I became particularly interested in the area of music psychology when preparing for competitions, exams and concerts.
+As I engaged with these psychological techniques, I noticed there was shift in my mind, from being in the practice room to on stage (which had a knock-on effect on my playing), soon realising that in order to perform as I wanted, a lot of my preparation needed to happen mentally.
 I realised that if my mind was not in the right place, or I had only prepared technically and not mentally, then my performance was affected.
 This combination I feel, is the key to a successful performance.
-It is an area that is often not spoken about within the performing arts industry, however, its parallel in sport is spoken about, explored in great depth and is of great importance!
-The effects of performance anxiety affected me negatively, so I felt passionately towards researching this area and wanted to develop my training in order to help others.
+It is an area that is often not spoken about within the performing arts industry, however, its parallel in sport is spoken about in great depth and of significant importance.
+The effects of performance anxiety affected me very negatively, so I felt passionately towards researching this area and wanted to develop my training in order to help others.

 I believe that there are many people that could benefit from this work, whether to help particular problems such as interfering nerves, or to generally enhance performance.